Great Stirrup Cay: History

 Great Stirrup Cay, along with the rest of the Bahamas, was formed by tectonic and glacial shifting.
 The first known settlers to the Bahamas were the Lucayan people, relatives of the Arawaks who populated the Caribbean around 600 A.D.

 Great Stirrup was a pirate hideout while the British settled in Nassau and the larger islands until 1815.
 This time marks the first documented settlers of Great Stirrup, and many of the structures from this settlement still stand today.
-Charts of this era show simply "Stirrup's Cay".
+Nautical charts of this era show simply "Stirrup's Cay".

 "Stirrup's Cay" remained active during the American Civil War, as the Confederates wished to continue to export cotton to Europe.
 The island was used as a landfall for provisioning while Federal warships patrolled the area to thwart their efforts.
 After the abolition of slavery, the British began to slowly withdraw from the out island colonies, and the plantation at Great Stirrup was abandoned.
 Great Stirrup is the northernmost island in a chain of islands known as the Berry Islands, and is situated in an area along the Northwest Providence Channel.

 United States President Franklin D. Roosevelt fished off the reefs of Great Stirrup Cay in 1935.

-During World War II the United States, in an effort to protect its eastern shores, came to the Bahamas and Great Stirrup with a wide array of observational and defensive equipment.
+During World War II, the United States, in an effort to protect its eastern shores, came to the Bahamas and Great Stirrup with a wide array of observational and defensive equipment.
 Among these were submersible cables, which were run along the ocean floor to listen for enemy submarines.
 Two "cable houses" still stand on the southeastern shore of the island, now overgrown by jungle.
 The United States Air Force later constructed a LORAC (LOng Range ACcuracy) radio-navigation station for use during the early space shuttle launches.
-This facility was later leased to Motorola and other private sector companies as contractors to the United States Air Force out of Patrick AFB near Satellite Beach, Florida.
+This facility was later leased to Motorola and other private sector companies as contractors to the United States Air Force out of Patrick Air Force Base near Satellite Beach, Florida.
 New, more accurate GPS technology made the station obsolete.
 It was closed in 1991 and the antenna, equipment and radials were removed.